 📌 Executive Summary

-• Pricing for Opus 4.6 reflects a modest increase in output token costs, but improved thinking-token efficiency can actually reduce total costs for complex workloads.
+- Pricing for Opus 4.6 reflects a 67% reduction from Opus 4.1 baseline in output token costs, but improved thinking-token efficiency can actually reduce total costs for complex workloads.

 I. Introduction